x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/prepare-ad-and-domains.md

   - Install the first Exchange server in an Active Directory site that contains a writeable global catalog server from every domain.

-- The computer that you use for all procedures in this topic requires access to Setup.exe in the Exchange 2016 installation files:
+- The computer that you use for all procedures in this topic requires access to Setup.exe in the Exchange 2019 installation files:

-    1. Use the information in [Updates for Exchange 2016](../../new-features/updates.md) to download the latest version of Exchange 2016.
+    1. Download the latest version of [Exchange 2016](../../new-features/updates.md) or [Exchange 2019](../../new-features-2019/updates.md).

-    2. In File Explorer, right-click on the Exchange 2016 ISO image file that you downloaded, and then select **Mount**.
+    2. In File Explorer, right-click on the Exchange ISO image file that you downloaded, and then select **Mount**.
 Note the virtual DVD drive letter that's assigned.

     3. Opwn a Windows Command Prompt window.
 For example: